gosang/gosang.github.io/content/posts/simplifying-academic-writing-mendeley-and-vs-code-with-latex.md

 +++
-title = 'Simplifying Academic Writing Mendeley Desktop and Visual Studio Code With Latex' date = 2023-10-18T12:36:42+01:00 draft = true
+title = 'Simplifying Academic Writing Mendeley and Visual Studio Code With Latex' date = 2023-10-19T11:47:55+01:00 draft = false
 +++

 In the realm of academia, the process of writing research papers, academic articles, or journal submissions can be a daunting and complex task.
 Scholars and researchers face the arduous challenge of managing references, citations, and the actual content creation, while adhering to strict formatting guidelines.
 In this blog, we will explore how to streamline the process using Mendeley Desktop for reference and citation management and Visual Studio Code with LaTeX as the editor of choice.